Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: The period of classical orbits and its relation with dynamical singularities

-{The divergence of $T_{cl}(g)$ at $g_{dyn}$ is connected to change of topology of the underlying trajectories, being confined in a single ferromagnetic well for $g<g_{dyn}$ and exploring the whole landscape for $g>g_{dyn}$.
-In particular, at $g=g_{dyn}$ the trajectory is a \emph{separatrix}, that is a singular, non-periodic orbit where any dynamics converges, for late times, to the nearest local maximum $S^x_c$, separating the well where the motion takes place from the others.
-For any value of $p$, this implies that $\overline{S^x}(g_{dyn}) = S^x_c$. $T_{cl}(g)$ can be also connected to the type of singularity displayed by $\overline{S^x}$, when approaching the transition point from below: as $g\to g_{dyn}^-$, the orbits evolving into the righmost ferromagnetic well develop a plateau of diverging length near $S^x_c$ (see Fig. \ref{fig:meanfieldresults}-(c) and (f) of the main text), so that $\overline{S^x}$ can be qualitatively estimated as
+The divergence of $T_{cl}(g)$ at $g_{dyn}$ is connected to change of topology of the underlying trajectories, being confined in a single ferromagnetic well for $g<g_{dyn}$ and exploring the whole landscape for $g>g_{dyn}$.
+In particular, at $g=g_{dyn}$ the trajectory is a \emph{separatrix}, that is a singular, non-periodic orbit.
+Any dynamics evolving on the separatrix asymptotically converges to the nearest local maximum $\vec{\mathcal{S}}_c$, separating the well where the motion takes place from the others.
+For any value of $p$, this implies that $\overline{\mathcal{S}^x}(g_{dyn}) = \mathcal{S}^x_c$.
+Then, the divergence of $T_{cl}(g)$ also generates a singularity in $\overline{\mathcal{S}^x}$, for $g\to g_{dyn}^-$.
+In this case, the orbits evolving into the rightmost ferromagnetic well develop a plateau of diverging length near $\mathcal{S}^x_c$ (see Fig. \ref{fig:meanfieldresults}-(c) and (f) of the main text), so that $\overline{\mathcal{S}^x}$ can be estimated as